Frequently Asked Questions

 The campaign runs from Oct.
 1 to Nov.
 1.

 Reasons for giving to a charity is a personal choice.
 Here, however, are some common reasons why people give:

 - To support a favorite cause or charity on a regular basis.

 - To help those who are less fortunate.

 - It's tax deductible.

 How much should I give?

 How much to give is totally up to you.
 Your philanthropic choices are a personal decision and remain confidential.
-The average gift from UT Dallas faculty and staff was $318 in 2011.(Hide)
+The average gift from UT Dallas faculty and staff was $488 in 2012.

 What's the minimum gift I can give to SECC?